 If you are applying for a junior fellowship (for students on the Artist Diploma in Performance programme), you will need to submit a recording of a recent performance, or extracts from a performance that you have given.

 Applicants for the collaborative piano, harpichord and continuo accompaniment fellowships do not need to supply a recording.

 This should be publicity quality, colour and suitable for displaying in portrait and landscape formats at large sizes both online and in print.

-You should submit your recording online via the RCM submission portal by 1 October 2019.
+You should submit your portfolio online via the RCM submission portal by Monday 8 March 2021.
 The information you upload to the portal does not constitute your entire application, but does form an integral part of it.
 You should ensure you have provided everything that is required.
 Incomplete applications may not be considered.

 When using the submission portal you will be asked to create a user name and password, and to provide an email address.
 You should select 'junior fellow' from the list of programmes and the appropriate principal study instrument.
 There are no restrictions to the file size or type.